bawjensen/bawjensen.github.io/README.md

-# Bryan A. W. Jensen
+# Personal site (static site)

 ## Implementation

-Created as a static site, hosted with github pages.
+Created as a static site.
+Mostly exists as a playground/sandbox.